In this sewing tutorial, I will show you how to make a bias-cut slip dress pattern.

 Draw a vertical line somewhere in the middle of your paper.
 It will be the center front line and mark point 1 on this line.
 Make a line perpendicular to that vertical line in point 1 and mark point 2.
 The distance between points one and two is equal to your bust measurement divided by four.

-From point one go down on this vertical line and mark point 3.
+From point, one go down on this vertical line and mark point 3.
 The distance between point 1 and point 3 is equal to the distance between your underarm and your waistline.
 Draw a perpendicular line.
 This is a waistline.
 The distance between points 1 and 3 is about 6-8 inches for all sizes.
 I put 8 inches for my pattern.
 On this line perpendicular to the vertical line mark point 4.
 The distance between three and four is equal to your waist measurement divided by 4 plus 1”.

 From point 3 go down and mark point 5 and make a line perpendicular to the vertical line.
 The distance between these points is about 7-9 inches.
-For tall people it’s 9 inches, for shorter people it’s about 7 inches, for my pattern I put 8 inches.
+For tall people it’s 9 inches, for shorter people it’s about 7 inches, for the pattern I put 8 inches.
 This is about the same for all sizes – 7-9 inches.
 So mark point 6 on this line, the distance between point 5 and point 6 is equal to your hips measurement divided by 4 plus 3/8 inch.

 From point 5 go down and put point 7, the distance between five and seven is about 9-16 inches.
 It depends on how long you want your slip dress to be.
-I put 9 inches and this is the hem line.
+I put 9 inches and this is the hemline.
 On this line mark point 8, the distance between points seven and eight is your hips measurement divided by 4 plus 1”.

 Now connect points 8-6-4 and 2 and our pattern is almost ready.